johnsonchang-4ever-junior-dev/Etch-a-Sketch/README.md

 ## What it does

-This web-based Etch-a-Sketch allows users to draw pixel art by hovering over a grid with their mouse.
+This web-based Etch-a-Sketch brings back childhood nostalgia.
+Draw pixel art by hovering over a grid with your mouse and relive the simple joy of creating.
 Users can:

 - **Draw by holding 'D'**: Press and hold the 'D' key while hovering over grid squares to draw
 - **Choose colors**: Use the color picker to select any color for drawing